What To Eat Before A Run So You Can Go the Distance

 All pre-run snacks and meals should be high in simple carbohydrates as your body can break down and use this source of energy efficiently.

-Also, ensure these snacks are low in fiber, protein, and fat to lower your risk of facing gastrointestinal problems during your run.
-Protein and fats spend more time in your system, so sticking to carbs, more specifically simple carbs, is the way to go!
+Also, ensure these snacks are low in fiber, protein, and fat to decrease your risk of gastrointestinal problems during your run such as bloating.
+Protein and fat spend more time in your system, so stick to carbs, more specifically, simple carbs.

-Some examples of simple carbohydrates are white rice, pasta, bread, couscous, table sugar, juice, honey, maple syrup, jelly, fruit, and dairy (for those who can tolerate lactose well).
+Examples of simple carbohydrates are white rice, pasta, bread, potatoes, couscous, table sugar, juice, honey, maple syrup, jelly, fruit, and dairy (for those who can tolerate lactose well).
 For fruit, ensure you are not overloading yourself with too much fiber.

 For your shorter runs, such as a recovery run or a speed workout, you can get away with having a pre-run snack and then eating breakfast or your main meal afterward, depending on what time of day you run.